zbinney/Flint_Legionnaires/Frontline_Legionnaires_FinalAnalysis.md

 **Methods**: We used data from CDC's WONDER system - which tracks monthly death certificates in each U.S. county - on all non-viral pneumonia and LD (P+LD) deaths in residents of Genesee and similar counties in Michigan and neighboring states from 2011-2017.
 We used a Bayesian negative binomial model to calculate excess P+LD deaths in Genesee from May 2014-October 2015.
 We began in May 2014 to capture undiagnosed cases before the first identified case.
 We mapped these excess deaths to assess whether they overlapped geographically with reported LD cases.

-**Results**: We estimated 68.4 excess P+LD deaths (95% credible interval: 27.5 to 114.4) in Genesee County during the LD outbreak.
+**Results**: We estimated 70.0 excess P+LD deaths (95% uncertainty interval (UI): 36 to 103) in Genesee County during the LD outbreak.
 This is substantially higher than the 10 LD deaths among Genesee County residents reported by MDHHS.
 There is also geographic overlap of the excess P+LD deaths and LD cases, particularly in western Flint and northwestern non-Flint Genesee County.

 **Conclusions**: We identified a large number of excess P+LD deaths during the 2014-15 Genesee County LD outbreak.
 While these findings on pneumonia deaths are consistent with the hypothesis that the LD outbreak was larger than reported, it remains unclear exactly how much larger the LD outbreak may have been.